 The number of active mobile phone users at the end of 2014 amounted to over 1.73 million compared to 1.64 million in late 2013, while the number of users of internet services (fixed access) at the end of 2014 amounted to 190.802 users until the end of 2013 was 167.953 (increase of 13.6%).
 Penetration rate (users per 100 inhabitants) at the end of 2014 in the segment of mobile telephony was 95.36% compared with 90.52% at the end of 2013, where the number of users with access to the broadband (broadband) 3G mobile devices to smart (smartphone ) has reached 283.989 users from 104.769 users (an increase of 171.06%) than they were in the year 2013.
 The services offered by fixed networks, broadband Internet access significantly increased (13.6%) while the number of fixed telephony users as in previous years decreased by 18.2%.
-The evolution of the technology referred to as technological convergence and the behavior of users and consumers of electronic communications services in terms of the growing demand for access to the Internet, have made the main driver for the development of fixed networks to be broadband access to the Internet and the indicators and data from the market overview report noted that all operators and service providers have increased the number of users compared to 2013.
-Authority from the data, we see that fixed and mobile networks have significant expansion and development in 2014 where only the fixed and mobile networks were registered about 52 million of new investments and expansion of networks is happening in two ways; investment in networks based / core (core network) and network access by increasing the proportion and capacity of optical fibers and the tendency towards IP networks and services that enable these networks (such as broadband access) and including possibilities of using telephone services through various VoIP platforms, which continue to record increased use not only in fixed networks as well as mobile ones.
+The evolution of the technology referred to as technological convergence and the behaviour of users and consumers of electronic communications services in terms of the growing demand for access to the Internet, have made the main driver for the development of fixed networks to be broadband access to the Internet and the indicators and data from the market overview report noted that all operators and service providers have increased the number of users compared to 2013.
+Authority from the data, we see that fixed and mobile networks have significant expansion and development in 2014 where only the fixed and mobile networks were registered about 52 million of new investments and expansion of networks is happening in two ways; investment in networks based / core (core network) and network access by increasing the proportion and capacity of optical fibres and the tendency towards IP networks and services that enable these networks (such as broadband access) and including possibilities of using telephone services through various VoIP platforms, which continue to record increased use not only in fixed networks as well as mobile ones.

 Charges of mobile services compared with the previous year, appear in a tendency of reduction where the comparisons noted that significant reductions are made by the operators in offering tariff for all baskets of consumption (high consumption, the average and low ).
 The average level of spending for OECD baskets turns out to be worth € 10.40

 A trend of development at this extent necessarily requires more concentration on misuse by the operators, namely in maintaining the economic rights and the general interests of society as consumers.
 Legislative harmonization of this area with the European Community, and the safety of application, including all stakeholders (operators, regulators, governmental institutions, civil society) is one of the priorities of the Programme 2016- 2020.